 - Complimentary insurance.
 Both Visa and American Express have credit cards that offer complimentary insurance when you pay for your travel in full with the card.
 However, it’s important to understand the terms and conditions before you apply.

-American Express credit cards
+Compare American Express and Visa credit cards

 - Potential to earn more points.

-- Can indicate personal financial status.
+- Indicates personal financial status.

 - Less accepted than Visa.

-Visa credit cards
+Pros and cons of Visa credit cards

-- More acceptance than American Express.
+- Accepted more than American Express.